 - U.S. Supreme Court

 Managing partner of Maglio Christopher & Toale, P.A. from 1999 to present.
-The Firm consists of 17 attorneys conducting complex civil litigation nationwide with offices in Sarasota, Florida; Washington, DC; and Seattle, Washington.
+The Firm consists of a highly experienced team of attorneys conducting complex civil litigation nationwide with offices in Sarasota, Florida; Washington, DC; and Seattle, Washington.
 Personal practice involves representing plaintiffs across the nation injured by medical products and in other complex litigation.
 In 2008, personally filed the first lawsuit in the United States against a manufacturer regarding a defective metal on metal hip replacement.
 Subsequently represented in litigation and resolved the cases of hundreds of patients with failed metal on metal hip replacements across the United States.
-As part of the metal on metal hip replacement litigation took over 30 depositions of defendant employees in the United States and in Europe, including personally deposing the President and Chief Executive Officer of Johnson & Johnson.
+As part of the metal on metal hip replacement litigations took over 50 depositions of defendant employees in the United States and in Europe, including personally deposing the President and Chief Executive Officer of Johnson & Johnson.
 On behalf of a client with a severe vaccine adverse reaction, after personally conducting a trial on causation, obtained the largest judgment to date in the history of the National Vaccine Injury Compensation Program.

 Litigator with the boutique law firm of Fogleman & Rosenkoetter, P.A., from 1996 to 1999, representing physicians in medical malpractice lawsuits and disciplinary proceedings throughout the State of Florida.

 - Juris Doctorate degree awarded in 1996 from the University of Florida College of Law, Gainesville, Florida.
 Recipient of the Chester H. Ferguson Memorial Scholarship at the University of Florida College of Law.